Taipei Performing Arts Center

 Our renderings were supported by mid-resolution images of NL Architects' envisioned floor plan.
 The lack of exact measurements resulted in our dimensions to be based off of aligning the four main views and the floor plan.
 Using these references, we guesstimated measurements that we felt were sensible to scale when translated into our model units.

-As these compile overtime, it created in construction faults and mismatch in propositions.
+As floors stack over time, it created construction faults and mismatch in propositions due to the lower quality of the blueprint photos and exact measurements.
 This is particularly noticeable when comparing the floor heights and the size of the interior escalators, as well as the unfilled interior volume.
 In NL Architects' rendering, their interior void is much more compact in comparison to ours.

 Looking back on the project, there was also something that we missed.
 With the way the models were created, we didn't consider the thickness of walls.
 This was largely a behavior from working with a paper model first, which as the name implies, is paper thin.
 This is noticeable to the rendered interior South view's bottom right, where the walls meet the floor.
 Strangely, this visually appears the same in NL Architects' rendering, and only to this location, so it may simply be a rendering issue due to the lack of shadows creating a visible thickness.

-As these compile overtime, it created in construction faults and mismatch in propositions.
+As floors stack over time, it created construction faults and mismatch in propositions due to the lower quality of the blueprint photos and exact measurements.
 This is particularly noticeable when comparing the floor heights and the size of the interior escalators, as well as the unfilled interior volume.
 In NL Architects' rendering, their interior void is much more compact in comparison to ours.

 Looking back on the project, there was also something that we missed.
 With the way the models were created, we didn't consider the thickness of walls.
 This was largely a behavior from working with a paper model first, which as the name implies, is paper thin.
 This is noticeable to the rendered interior South view's bottom right, where the walls meet the floor.
 Strangely, this visually appears the same in NL Architects' rendering, and only to this location, so it may simply be a rendering issue due to the lack of shadows creating a visible thickness.